-UT pharmacy administration students take two years of pre-pharmacy courses, including pharmacology, medicinal chemistry, anatomy and physiology.
+UToledo pharmacy administration students take two years of pre-pharmacy courses, including pharmacology, medicinal chemistry, anatomy and physiology.
 During their final two years, they complete business courses, including economics, management, marketing, sales, and business statistics and analysis.

 All undergraduate students in the College of Pharmacy and Pharmaceutical Sciences are required to complete 10-week internships.
 There are opportunities locally and even internationally.
-Students must participate before they go in UT’s Institute for Leadership in the Sciences to learn the professional skills they need in the workplace.
+Students must participate before they go in UToledo’s Institute for Leadership in the Sciences to learn the professional skills they need in the workplace.

 Pharmacy faculty members are active researchers and encourage students to participate.
 Lab experience is valued by many employers.